The great unending nothingness of the Yawning Void.

 - The Strikeforce tie-ins have strange team gatherings.
 Dark Elf Realm has Freyja leading Punisher, She-Hulk, Ghost Rider and Blade to take down the Black Bifrost and The War Avengers has Carol Danvers leading Sif, Deadpool, Venom, Black Widow, Winter Soldier, Captain Britain and Weapon H in protecting the Earth.
 The Land of Giants isn't as Ragtag-y as Captain America, Spider-Man, Wolverine, Luke Cage and Iron Fist are essentially the New Avengers.

 - The Journey Into Mystery series (written by the McElroy Brothers as a love letter to the bizarre pulp comics of the '60s) puts the misfits in a Winnebago.
 Kate Bishop, Miles Morales, Wonder Man, Balder, Druid, Deathlocket, and Thor's dog Thori go on a cross-country road trip to keep Thor's baby sister out of the clutches of Malekith.
+This also applies to the army they recruit along the way, which consists of Skrull defectors, the ghosts of western heroes, a villain henchmen's convention, and Ares, who was the main one hunting the baby in the first place.

 - War of the Realms: Spider-Man & the League of Realms has Thor put Spider-Man in charge of the titular League of Realms: Titanya Vaetilda Vinnsuvius the Mountain Giant, Ud the Rock Troll, Ro Bloodroot the Vanir, Sir Ivory Honeyshot the Light Elf, and Screwbeard the Dwarf.
 The League of Realms are annoyed by his witty banter and almost kill him when he tries to stop them from slaughtering the Angels of Heven; but are shocked when he singlehandedly wins the battle by convincing the commander of the Angels, Fernande, to join the League.